 The County will maintain a primary working face for commercial customers.
-On occasion, the County will have a second working face that will be used by residential customers in an effort to keep them separated from the commercial vehicles.
+On occasion, the County will have a second working face that will be used by residential customers to keep them separated from the commercial vehicles.
 The second working face will be operated and maintained in accordance with the guidelines of this Operation Plan.

-K.7.A WASTE THICKNESS AND COMPACTION FREQUENCIES (RULE 62-701.500(7)(A), FAC)
+K.7.A WASTE THICKNESS AND COMPACTION FREQUENCIES (Rule 62-701.500(7)(A), FAC)